smartcontractkit/documentation/docs/Introduction/getting-started/deploy-your-first-contract.md

 1. In your deployed contract, enter a new message next to the `updateMessage` function.
     ![Screenshot showing the updateMessage function with a new value.](/images/getting-started/runUpdateMessage.png)

 1. Click the `updateMessage` button to set the new message in the contract data.
-MetaMask opens and asks you to confirm payment for updating the state of your contract.
+MetaMask opens and asks you to confirm payment to update the state of your contract.

 1. In the new MetaMask prompt, click **Confirm** to approve the transaction.
     ![Screenshot showing Metamask asking you to confirm the transaction.](/images/getting-started/confirmTransaction.png)